ModulesUnraveled/ModulesUnraveled/README.md

 ## Intro

-I'm a software engineer who loves crafting elegant, resilient and creative solutions to the most interesting and challenging problems.
+I'm a software engineer who loves crafting elegant, resilient, and creative solutions to the most interesting and challenging problems.
 I have experience site-building with HTML and CMSs like Drupal and Wordpress, but I really thrive when I get to architect front end code that will stand the test of time, and make future-me proud of the code I wrote because of its ease of maintainability and ability to make an update without fearing that I'll break something somewhere else.

 ## Experience